 Throughout November and December, I’ll be offering encouraging tips on how to get through the holidays during times of grief.

-After going through the grief experiences of my sister’s sudden death on Thanksgiving, my grandmother and boyfriend dying on Christmas break, and my other sister’s fiancé passing away on Easter, the holidays became a painful and challenging time.
-As I share what my family and I learned through the process of creating special, enjoyable, and meaningful holidays again, in spite of grief, I hope all will be encouraged!
+After going through the grief experiences of my sister’s sudden death on Thanksgiving, my sister’s fiancé’s death and funeral on Halloween, my grandmother and boyfriend’s deaths on Christmas break, my other grandmother’s death during Valentine’s Day festivities, and my other sister’s fiancé passing away on Easter, the holidays became a painful and challenging time.
+As I share what my family and I learned through the process of creating special, enjoyable, and meaningful holidays again – in spite of grief – I hope all will be encouraged!

 My first holiday tip is: